-White-tailed deer are an invasive native species that select early succession deciduous dominant forest patches and riparian habitat.
+White-tailed deer are an native species that select early succession deciduous dominant forest patches and riparian habitat.
 They are considered well adapted to habitat edges such as those created by disturbances.
 Therefore they are not particularly susceptible to the effects of habitat fragmentation (Stewart et al. 2011).
-Linear disturbances and riparian habitat have a large edge: area ratio which favours whitetailed deer habitat selection.
+Linear disturbances and riparian habitat have a large edge: area ratio which favours white-tailed deer habitat selection.
 Riparian areas, edge habitats, and linear features function as important habitats for travel and forage.
 Disturbed vegetation is favoured by white-tailed deer because of the high diversity of plants in those areas (Stewart et al. 2011).
 In northern portions of forested range, white-tailed deer will seasonally "yard-up" in winter ranges to reduce energetic costs of movement through deep snow.
 Often these winter ranges are conifer-deciduous mixedwood areas that offer winter browse and protection from deep snow (Stewart et al. 2011).
 The project potentially provides improved access of white-tailed deer to more northern portions of their current range.
 Ingress of white-tailed deer may serve as a vector for increased disease and/or parasite risk to other ungulate species (e.g. moose, woodland caribou).
 White-tailed deer with meningeal worm (P. tenuis) infection rarely display clinical signs of the disease, however infections within other native cervids causes devastating morbidity and mortality (Lankeser 2001), posing a significant threat to cervid species other than white-tailed deer (Campbell & VerCauteren 2011).

-To monitor prevalence of parasites/diseases and thereby the change in disease risk to other ungulate species in relation to change in white-tailed deer distribution (if any) from Project.
+To monitor presence of parasites/diseases and thereby the change in disease risk to other ungulate species in relation to change in white-tailed deer distribution (if any) from Project.

-Applicable Project Component(s): C1, C2, N4, N3
+Applicable Project Component(s): C1, N4, N3

-Table 4-23 Deer
+Table 4-22 Deer

-Key Monitoring Activity Phase Task Description Parameters Site Location Duration Frequency Timing Measurable Indicator(s) Brainworm sampling Construction Examination of deer faeces and heads from harvested animals Faecal collections as per protocol developed Prevalence Where deer located in winter faecal collections Heads collected from harvested animals in designated Game Hunting Areas 2-5 years Annual Faecal -Winter only when snow present Hunter harvested animals - Fall Brainworm Prevalence Comparison with data collected in 1990 Distribution mapping Construction/Post Construction Monitor for northern progression of deer occurrence as component of ungulate aerial and ground surveys Change in deer presence Within Project footprint 4 years Annual Year Round Presence/ Absence
+Key Monitoring Activity Phase Task Description Parameters Site Location Duration Frequency Timing Measurable Indicator(s) Brainworm sampling Construction Examination of deer faeces Change in disease presence Where deer located in winter faecal collections 2-5 years Annual Faecal -Winter only when snow present Brainworm Presence in deer along ROW Distribution mapping Construction/Post Construction Monitor for northern progression of deer occurrence as component of ungulate aerial and ground surveys Change in deer presence Within Project footprint A minimum of 10 years or until sufficient knowledge has been obtained 3 years Winter Presence/ Absence

-- Provide digital ortho-rectified imagery or georeferenced digital video/photo products; - Supply an Environmental Protection Information Management System (EPIMS) that manages all project monitoring data and allows Specialist access to daily inspection and monitoring reports from • construction period;
+- Provide digital ortho-rectified imagery or georeferenced digital video/photo products; - Supply an Environmental Protection Information Management System (EPIMS) that manages all project monitoring data and allows Specialist access to daily inspection and monitoring reports from • construction period; - Provide gualified Environmental Inspectors and Site Environmental Officers to conduct regular inspections of mitigation measure implementation; - Summarize results of key monitoring activities in an annual monitoring report; - Share results of key monitoring activities with interested local stakeholders, First Nations and Metis; and •

-- Provide gualified Environmental Inspectors and Site Environmental Officers to conduct regular inspections of mitigation measure implementation; - Summarize results of key monitoring activities in an annual monitoring report; • - Share results of key monitoring activities with interested local stakeholders, First Nations and Metis; and • - Participate as a stakeholder in relevant committees or working groups whose purpose is for the ongoing conservation of wildlife.
+Participate as a stakeholder in relevant committees or working groups whose purpose is for the ongoing conservation of wildlife.

-- During construction phase daily activities, record observations of deer and tracks, mineral licks, human access, and mortality sites within project footprint or access routes; - During daily activities within designated sampling sites, collect fecal samples for brainworm testing; - Record observations with photo and waypoint and store in EPIMS; and - Work with Specialist during field visits to share local/traditional knowledge. •
+- During construction phase daily activities, record observations of deer and tracks, mineral licks, human access, and mortality sites within project footprint or access routes; - During daily activities within designated sampling sites, collect faecal samples for brainworm testing; - Record observations with photo and waypoint and store in EPIMS; and - Work with Specialist during field visits to share local/traditional knowledge.